Estado Novo (Portugal): Economy

 Portugal's overriding problem in 1926 was its enormous public debt.
 Several times between 1926 and 1928, Salazar turned down appointments to the finance ministry.
 He pleaded ill-health, devotion to his aged parents and a preference for the academic cloisters.
 In 1927, under the ministry of Sinel de Cordes, the public deficit kept on growing.
 The government tried to obtain loans from Baring Brothers under the auspices of the League of Nations, but the conditions were considered unacceptable.
-With Portugal under the threat of an imminent financial collapse, Salazar finally agreed to become its 81st Finance Minister on 26 April 1928 after the republican and Freemason Óscar Carmona was elected president.
+With Portugal under the threat of an imminent financial collapse, Salazar finally agreed to become its 81st finance minister on 26 April 1928 after the republican and Freemason Óscar Carmona was elected president.
 However, before accepting the position, he personally secured from Carmona a categorical assurance that as finance minister he would have a free hand to veto expenditure in all government departments, not just his own.
 Salazar was the financial czar virtually from the day he took office.

-Within one year, armed with special powers, Salazar balanced the budget and stabilized Portugal's currency.
+Within one year, armed with special powers, Salazar balanced the budget and stabilised Portugal's currency.
 Restoring order to the national accounts, enforcing austerity, and red-penciling waste, Salazar produced the first of many budgetary surpluses, an unparalleled novelty in Portugal.

 In July 1940, the American Life magazine featured an article on Portugal, and, referring to its recent chaotic history, asserted that "anyone who saw Portugal 15 years ago might well have said it deserved to die.
 It was atrociously governed, bankrupt, squalid, ridden with disease and poverty.
-It was such a mess that the League of Nations coined a word to describe the absolute low in national welfare: "Portuguese".
+It was such a mess that the League of Nations coined a word to describe the absolute low in national welfare: 'Portuguese'.
 Then the Army overthrew the Republic which had brought the country to this sorry pass".
-Life added that ruling Portugal was difficult and explained how Salazar "found a country in chaos and poverty" and then reformed it.
+Life added that ruling Portugal was difficult and explained how Salazar "found a country in chaos and poverty" and then reformed it".

+Under Salazar, Estado Novo featured a mixed economy that was neither full liberal capitalism nor communist, and was instead organised along quasi-traditional framework of corporatism.
+There was extensive state regulation as well as dominance of private ownership of the means of production.
+Major industrialists of Portugal accepted extensive control in return for a guarantee of minimal public ownership, along with restrictions on economic competition.
+Salazar's economy organised employers and workers into guilds and syndicates, divided into industries such as transport, commerce and banking; guilds were also organised for farmers and rural workers, fishermen, and skilled professions.
+Within this framework, the state exercised extensive authority regarding private investment decisions and the level of wages.
+A relocation or constructions of an industrial plan, as well as investments into machinery or equipment to increase the capacity of already existing enterprises, required government approval.
+According to Howard J. Wiarda, "in reality both labor and capital and indeed the entire corporate institutional network were subordinate to the central state apparatus".
+In regards to trade, the Estado Novo was extensively protectionist.